aoljaca/Interfolio-HW/FOLLOW-UP.md

 2. If you had more time, what further improvements or new features would you add?

-    I would add more styling to the project and seperate it into more components
+    I would add more styling to the project and seperate it into more components as well as a dialog to display more information about the jobs which would be easy to do.

 3. Which parts are you most proud of?
 And why?